Skip to main content Scroll Top

 The Central Expedition is a 5-day, 4-night journey that will tackle some of the most remote, exposed and inaccessible parts of the GPT.
 3 out of 4 of the hiker camps in the Central Expedition are ‘backcountry’ campsites, meaning they are much more inaccessible and do not have an enclosed communal shelter for evenings.
 While we will have lightweight portable shelter, our experience will be largely dictated by the weather conditions.

 From there, we will hike southward and encounter less traffic the further we go.
-We’ll tackle the longest single acsent in the whole GPT, summit the highest peak in all of Gariwerd and cross the exposed, high elevation Major Mitchel Plateau.
+We’ll tackle the longest single ascent in the whole GPT, summit the highest peak in all of Gariwerd and cross the exposed, high elevation Major Mitchel Plateau.
 Each night after the first, we’ll camp in backcountry hiker camps, rest, enjoy a freshly cooked trail meal, and sleep under a blanket of stars.
 No matter your level of hiking experience, our passionate local team will guide and support you through this journey to explore their backyard.

 Itinerary Summary